 - What are the rules on electronic mail marketing?

 - What about texts and other types of electronic message?

 - What is a 'soft opt-in'?

 - Is there a text or email version of the TPS?

 - When can we email or text individuals?

 - When can we email or text businesses?

 - Do these rules apply to viral marketing?

 - What about online marketing and behavioural advertising?

-- Where can we get more information?

 - Checklist